 Georgia Gwinnett College named coaching veteran Steve DeCou its first-ever head men’s soccer coach in January of 2012, and in the time since, he has developed the Grizzlies into one of the nation’s top teams.
-DeCou’s first seven GGC squads have posted a combined 90-30-12 record, with four Association of Independent Institutions championship titles over the last six years.
-DeCou has led GGC into the NAIA national tournament five times and produced nine NAIA All-American selections, 17 NSCAA All-Region performers, and had 10 players earn NAIA Scholar-Athlete distinction.
+DeCou’s first nine GGC squads have posted a combined 113-36-17 record, with five Association of Independent Institutions championship titles over the last eight years.
+DeCou has led GGC into the NAIA national tournament seven times and produced 16 NAIA All-American selections, 20 NSCAA All-Region performers, and had 10 players earn NAIA Scholar-Athlete distinction.

 DeCou guided GGC to its first NAIA Opening Round victory and trip to the NAIA national championship tournament in Delray Beach, Fla. in 2017.
 The Grizzlies defeated Southern Oregon in the NAIA Opening Round and then picked up a victory against Vanguard to reach the quarterfinal round.
 GGC ended the fall campaign ranked No. 8 in the NAIA and reached a program-high No. 5 ranking during the season.
 DeCou earned the A.I.I.
 Coach of the Year honors.
 Samuel Sampaio Gomes was named the program's first CoSIDA Academic All-America selection.

 The Grizzlies once again made the final site in Irving, Calif. in 2018 with a 3-0 victory at Southeastern (Fla.) during the NAIA Opening Round.
 GGC captured the program's fourth A.I.I. title when it scored two second-half goals to defeat Bellevue (Neb.) at the Grizzly Soccer Complex.
 Defender Andrew White became the program's inaugural first-team All-American as a defender by the NAIA.